CaptPyrite/CapteyDB/README.md

 # Captey-DB: A Python-based Vector Database

-Captey-DB is a high-performance vector database developed by Fahim Ferdous, also known as Capt.Pyrite.
+Captey-DB is a high-performance vector database developed by Capt.Pyrite.
 Built on the concept of nearest neighbor search algorithms.

 ## Conclusion